aviwad/LyricFever/README.md

 ## Features

 - It Just Works.
+- Offline caching!
+Lyrics are automatically stored offline efficiently using CoreData
 - Play some music on the Spotify app and watch the lyrics play on the menu bar automatically.

 ## Screenshots